| Home Current

 both hands and stared straight ahead at the glare off the

 hood, trying to give her privacy.
-He felt surrounded.

 The Army kept a base only eighty miles away, and people in